Disneyland Railroad: Locomotives

 The first four steam locomotives to enter service on the Disneyland Railroad are named after former AT&SF Railway presidents.
 The fifth is named after a former Disney animator.
 Walt Disney himself, after putting on an engineer's outfit, occasionally drove the DRR's locomotives when they were pulling trains with passengers on board.
 Each year, the DRR locomotive fleet consumes about 200,000 gal of fuel.
-Since 2006, the locomotives of the DRR have been featured as static displays multiple times at Fullerton Railroad Days, an annual festival that takes place at the Fullerton Transportation Center in Fullerton, California.
+The DRR locomotives each require 75 gal gallons of water for one trip around the park.
+Since 2006, the DRR locomotives have been featured as static displays multiple times at Fullerton Railroad Days, an annual festival that takes place at the Fullerton Transportation Center in Fullerton, California.
 Since 2010, the DRR locomotives received overhauls one by one at the Hillcrest Shops in Reedley, California.

 Train cars

 The Disneyland Railroad today operates four sets of train cars, as well as a parlor car.
 The combine car from the railroad's former Retlaw 1 passenger train, one of the DRR's two original train sets, was Walt Disney's favorite train car on the railroad, as it brought back memories from his youth working as a news butcher on the Missouri Pacific Railway.
 On May 5 and 6, 2012, the Retlaw 1 combine car and the Lilly Belle parlor car were temporarily put on static display at Fullerton Railroad Days.